-My storytimes have changed A LOT over the past five years and three library systems!
+My storytimes have changed A LOT over the past six years and three library systems!
 Here’s what they generally look like these days:

 My baby storytime lasts for 15-20 minutes and is followed by 15-20 minutes of play time.
-We read a short book or two, bounce around and sing lots of songs.
-I try to keep many elements consistent each week and gear my activities towards ages 0-24 months.
-Here’s a sample baby storytime outline with more information about how I plan.
+We usually read one book, bounce around and sing lots of songs.
+I keep most elements consistent, changing out only 2-3 songs each week.
+Here’s a sample baby storytime outline.

-My toddler storytime lasts for about 20-25 minutes and is followed by play time.
-We read two books and include lots of repetition and opportunities for movement!
+My toddler storytime lasts for around 20-25 minutes and is followed by play time.
+We usually read two books and include LOTS of repetition and opportunities for movement!
 I select books, flannels and other activities based on what’s developmentally appropriate for 2 and 3 year-olds.

 Come one, come all!
 All ages are welcome to family storytime, which lasts for 20-30 minutes (depending on the average age of the crowd).

-Occasionally I present other storytimes, such as outreach to schools, summer reading visits, sensory storytimes, special program storytimes, etc.
+Occasionally I present other storytimes, such as outreach to schools, summer reading visits, sensory storytimes, STEAM storytime, etc.